awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

 + **sessionAttributes** – Application\-specific session attributes that the client sends in the request\.
 If you want Amazon Lex to include them in the response to the client, your Lambda function should send these back to Amazon Lex in the response\.
 For more information, see [Setting Session Attributes](context-mgmt.md#context-mgmt-session-attribs)

 + **requestAttributes** – request\-specific attributes that the client sends in the request\.
 Use request attributes to pass information that doesn't need to persist for the entire session\.
+If there are no request attributes, the value will be null\.
 For more information, see [Setting Request Attributes](context-mgmt.md#context-mgmt-request-attribs)